byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 - Repeat until the bin is full.

-Once full seal and set aside in a warm dark corner to ferment for 2 weeks.
+- Once full seal and set aside in a warm dark corner to ferment for 2 weeks.

-Bury in the garden, add to a compost bin, move into a bokashi soil building system or use in pots (up to 1/3 by volume).
+- Bury in the garden, add to a compost bin, move into a bokashi soil building system or use in pots (up to 1/3 by volume).

 ![Bokashi soil building system in action.](./bokashiImages/bokashiSoilBuildingSystem_web.jpg) Bokashi soil building system in action.

 #### *Bokashi Tea*

 The liquid or Bokashi Tea that collects during the process must be removed on a regular basis.
-Bokashi tea contains nutrients from the fermented food remnants, alive with micro-organisms, a rich fertilizer.
+Bokashi tea contains nutrients from the fermented food remnants, alive with micro-organisms, a rich pro-biotic natural fertilizer.

-Bokashi tea has millions of microbes, an incredibly beneficial soil enhancer.
-Accelerate decomposition in compost piles, pour directly into compost.
-The beneficial bacteria help to speed up the composting process.
-Adding bokashi tea is a great way to add moisture to the compost pile, if needed.
+Bokashi tea has millions of microbes, an incredibly beneficial soil enhancer that can be used too accelerate decomposition in compost piles by pouring directly into the compost.
+The beneficial bacteria help to speed up the composting process, adding bokashi tea is a great way too add moisture to the compost pile, if needed.
 Use fresh bokashi tea for best results.

 Watering the garden...
 Bokashi tea is strong and must be diluted with water at a 100:1 ratio, 100 parts water to 1 part bokashi tea, approximately 2 teaspoons of tea for every liter of water.